7 Commitment Devices That Work, Ranked by Evidence (2026)

 Research on accountability shows that layered systems outperform single interventions.
 A practical stack might look like:

-- Financial stakes for daily motivation (loss aversion)
+- Financial penalties for daily motivation (loss aversion)

 - Scheduled check-ins for consistency (appointment effect)